 The previous section presents evidence that most liquidated chains are geographically dispersed across states and U.S. regions.
 In this section we show that stores of liquidated chains were not located in zip codes with worse economic characteristics than the location of stores operated by non-bankrupt chains.
-In order to estimate the relation between local economic conditions and store location, we run a linear probability model of future store liquidation.
-Specifically, we test the relation between belonging to a chain that eventually ends up in liquidation and the following measures of zip code level economics variables: (i) median income, (ii) median house value, and (iii) median house price growth from 2002 to 2006.
-We estimate the following regression:
+We start by comparing the means of several local economic indicators between chains that end-up in full liquidations and chains with similar business that do not end-up in bankruptcy during the sample period.
+The local economic indicators that we use are the natural log of adjusted gross income income at the zip code in 2006; the natural log of median house value at the zip code in the 2000 Census; and the percentage change in median house price during the period 2002-2006 in the zip code which is based on data from Zillow.
+We focus on the year 2006 since economic slowdown began already in 2007.